rngadam/uwh/specification.md

 ---

 ### 3. **Puck Representation**
-- The puck is a small circle.
+- The puck is a small circle in a pink color
 - When a player has possession, the puck is shown as **"attached" to the front of the stick**.
+- Player that has the puck is highlighted
 - The puck interacts only with the **stick** (not the player's body).

 ---